 Employers in Switzerland are required to continue paying employees who are off sick.
 If you find yourself ill and unable to work, you must inform your employer.
 Some employers will have instructions on when and how to do this in their work contracts.
 The illness must constitute an inability to continue working at the same standard and rate that you could have if you were not ill.
 If you are self-employed, you must take out a form of sick leave insurance.

 If you have fallen ill, you are able to take up to three weeks of sick leave before having to apply for further help.
 After the third day of illness, you will have to provide a confirmed note from your doctor.
+Bear in mind some employers may ask for a doctors note as early as day.
 During this time, you will receive your full salary.

 If you believe that you may be able to work for part of a day or should be able to work but at a lesser rate, please contact your employer who will discuss options for flexible working.